sdemyanov/ConvNet/README.md

 layers - the structure of CNN.
 Sets up as cell array, with each element representing an independent layer.
 Layers can be one of 4 types:
 - i - input layer.
 Must be the first and only first.
 Must contain the "mapsize" field, that is a vector with 2 integer values, representing the objects size.
 May also contain the "outputmaps" field, that specifies the number of independent data sources.
 In this case the function input must be a cell array with the "outputmaps" number of cells.
 May contain 'norm' field.
 If it does, the it specifies the sum of squared values of the each input map after normalization.
 It is a normalization within a sample.
 May also contain 'mean' and 'stdev' matrices, that specify the intersample normalization for each pixel.
 The 'mean' matriced is subtracted from the input maps, the 'stdev' matrices are their elementwise dividers.
 These matrices should be computed in Matlab in advance.
 - j - jitter layer.
 Specify possible transformations of the input maps, that might be used to avoid transformation invariance.
 The possible parameters are: 'shift' field, that specify the allowed shift of the image in each dimension, 'scale' - scale in each dimension.
 If for some dimension it is x>1, the image might be scaled with the factor from [1/x x].
 The 'mirror' vector is binary and determines if the image might be mirrored in a particular dimension or not.
 The 'angle' parameter specifies allowed angle of rotation.
 Pi corresponds to the value 1.
 Layer must contain the 'mapsize' field, that is typically smaller than the input map size.
 If the transformed image might be out of the original one, there will be an error.
 If you want to avoid it, specify the 'default' parameter, that defines the maps value outside the borders.
-This layer is fully implemented only in c++ vesion, in Matlab it can only crop the image to the mapsize.
+This layer is fully implemented only in C++ vesion, in Matlab it can only crop the image to the mapsize.
 - c - convolutional layer.
 Must contain the "kernelsize" field, that identifies the filter size.
 Must not be greater than the size of maps on the previous layer.
 Must also contain the "outputmaps" field, that is the number of maps for each objects on this layer.
 If the previous layer has "m" maps and the current one has "n" maps, the total number of filters on it is m * n.
 Despite that it is called convolutional, it performs filtering, that is a convolution operation with flipped dimensions.
 May contain 'padding' field, that specifies the size of zero padding around the maps for each dimension.
 The default value is 0.
 - s - scaling layer.
 Reduces the map size by pooling.
 Must contain the "scale" field, that is also a vector with 2 integer values.
 May additionally contain 'stride' field, that determines the step in each dimension.
 By default is equal to 'scale'.
 - f - fully connected layer.
 Must contain the "length" field that defines the number of its outputs.
 Must be the last one.
 For the last layer the length must coincide with the number of classes.
 May also contain the "dropout" field, that determines the probabilty of dropping the weights on this layer.
 Thus, it works as DropConnect.
 Should not be too large, otherwise it drops everything.